TabithaChelagat/Market_Research_Analysis/README.md

 Transforming wide data to long data

-There are three data attributes that will be tranformed from wide to long format for easier data analysis.
+There are three data groups that will be tranformed from wide to long format for easier data analysis.

-1. Social issues taht respondents are passionate about.
+1. Social issues that respondents are passionate about.

 The data is currently in wide format, where each column represents a social issue.
 This format makes it difficult to count the occurrence of each social issue that respondents are passionate about.
 Especially respondents who selected more than one issue.